aimeerosato/data-structures/README.md

 Built data structures so they passed specs.

-Completed the following with a partner:
+Completed the following first with a partner and later on my own:
   - set
   - hash table
   - linked list